winter-cardinal/winter-cardinal-ui/docs/api/classes/DDialog.md

-If multiple application instances are there, better to set the constructor option `parent` to an `application.stage` so that the dialog picks a right application.
-By default, the dialog assumes the last created application is the one it belongs to at the time when it is created.
+If multiple application instances are there, better to set the constructor option `parent` to an `application.stage` so that the dialog picks a right application. `DDialog` searches applications in a following order:

+* To begin, `DDialog` tries to find applications which it belongs to.
+* If `DDialog` can't find applications, then `DDialog` tries to find applications which openers belong to.
+* If openers are not given, `DDialog` assumes the last created application at the very moment `DDialog` is instantiated is the one it belongs to.

 ## Type parameters